-Key Vocabulary: share, share equally, one each, two each..., group, equal groups of, lots of, array, divide, divided by, divided into, division, grouping, number line, left, left over Key number skills needed for division at Y2:
+Key Vocabulary: share, share equally, one each, two each..., group, equal groups of, lots of, array, divide, divided by, divided into, division, grouping, number line, left, left over

-- Count in steps of 2, 3, and 5 from 0 - Recall and use multiplication and division facts for the 2, 5 and 10 multiplication tables, including recognising odd and even numbers. - Calculate mathematical statements for multiplication and division within the multiplication tables and write them using the x, $\div$ and = signs. - Show that multiplication of two numbers can be done in any order (commutative) and division of one number by another cannot. - Solve problems involving multiplication and division, using materials, arrays, repeated addition, mental methods, and multiplication and division facts, including problems in contexts.
+- Count in steps of 2, 3, and 5 from 0 - Recall and use multiplication and division facts for the 2, 5 and 10 multiplication tables, including recognising odd and even numbers. - Calculate mathematical statements for multiplication and division within the multiplication tables and write them using the x, \div and = signs. - Show that multiplication of two numbers can be done in any order (commutative) and division of one number by another cannot. - Solve problems involving multiplication and division, using materials, arrays, repeated addition, mental methods, and multiplication and division facts, including problems in contexts.